in Public Service

 Get ready to impact your community by earning a degree in public service.
-Use online learning to make your education flexible and affordable.
+See the best schools, look into top degree options, and learn what it takes to complete a program online.

 Social Work.
 An online degree in social work gives students a flexible way to enter a career as a social worker.
 At the bachelor’s level, coursework focuses on ethical principles of social work, diversity training, human rights and social justice, human behavior, socioeconomic well-being, engagement and intervention techniques, and more.
 A Master of Social Work (MSW) often moves into more research-based and policy study and crafting innovative strategies to foster community and global change.